Exhibits at the Capitol

 This traveling poster exhibit aims to give positive insight on the state's growing Muslim population and their rich contributions to Minnesota's social landscape.
 Presented in collaboration with the Islamic Resource Group (IRG) and the Minnesota Historical Society, the stories of 25 individuals featured in this exhibit captures the differing backgrounds and experiences that have led many Muslims to make Minnesota their home for more than a century.

 The Life and Works of Cass Gilbert

-Temporarily on display on the third floor Cass Gilbert Library.
+On display on the third floor Cass Gilbert Library

 This exhibit recognizes the life and works of one of the leading American architects of the early twentieth century, Cass Gilbert (1859-1934).
 After growing up in St. Paul, Minnesota, Gilbert studied at the Massachusetts Institute of Technology and spent time traveling in Europe.
 Shortly after his return to the United States, Gilbert apprenticed with McKim, Mead & White in New York, NY, and then returned to St. Paul, MN.
 There he established a career as a designer of residential, religious, and commercial buildings.
 The critical success of his first major public building, the Minnesota State Capitol (1895-1905), secured his national reputation.